EltonRibeiro7/sre-case/README.md

 #### **SWAGGER**

-You can use swagger to discover every operation and option available on the API component
+You can use swagger to discover every operation and option available on the API component. **It also has the full api documentation including schemas**

 #### **POSTMAN**